Richard Marcone: Trapani

 In June 2013, Siena sold Marcone outright to Vicenza as well as Cavallari to Siena from Vicenza outright.
-However, both clubs once failed to register in Serie B (Siena) and Lega Pro Prima Divisione (Vicenza) On 10 July Vicenza finally acquired all the required document for the new season.
-However due to the present of former Italian under-21 internationals Carlo Pinsoglio who was the first choice of last season, Marcone was immediately left for Trapani Calcio in temporary deal with option to purchase.
+However, both clubs failed to register in Serie B (Siena) and Lega Pro Prima Divisione (Vicenza).
+On 10 July, Vicenza finally acquired all the documentation required for the new season.
+However, due to the presence of former Italy under-21 international Carlo Pinsoglio, who was last season's first choice, Marcone joined Trapani on a temporary deal with an option to purchase.

-On 10 July 2014 Trapani acquired Marcone outright for €200,000 and Daniele Martinelli outright for an undisclosed fee.
+On 10 July 2014, Trapani acquired Marcone outright for €200,000 and Daniele Martinelli outright for an undisclosed fee.

-On 21 July 2015 Marcone was re-signed by Vicenza Calcio in a temporary deal, with an option to buy.
-He wore no.1 shirt.
+On 21 July 2015, Marcone was re-signed by Vicenza on a temporary deal, with an option to buy.
+He wore the no.1 shirt for the club.

-On 26 January 2016 Marcone was signed by Serie A club Verona.
-He wore no.88 shirt.
+On 26 January 2016, Marcone was signed by Serie A club Verona.
+He wore the no.88 shirt for the club.

-On 12 July 2016 was re-signed by South Tyrol.
-On 31 August 2017 he left for Pro Vercelli.
+On 12 July 2016, he was re-signed by South Tyrol.
+On 31 August 2017, Marcone left for Pro Vercelli.